 - You can't stop smoking.
 You've made one or more serious, but unsuccessful, attempts to stop.

-- You experience withdrawal symptoms when you try to stop.
+- You have withdrawal symptoms when you try to stop.
 Your attempts at stopping have caused physical and mood-related symptoms, such as strong cravings, anxiety, irritability, restlessness, difficulty concentrating, depressed mood, frustration, anger, increased hunger, insomnia, constipation or diarrhea.

 - You keep smoking despite health problems.
 Even though you've developed health problems with your lungs or your heart, you haven't been able to stop.